 - Associative search is easily possible under various conditions such as artist, composer, performer, content name and so on.

 - Considering not only rock and jazz but also classical music to be able to adequately manage.

 - Microsoft ® Windows ® 10

 To play music, playback device (DAC) compliant with ASIO or WASAPI is necessary.
 For the DSD native playback, device compatible with DSD playback by ASIO 2.1 or DoP 1.1, is necessary.

 - Desktop 64bit (x64) version (For Windows 7/8.1/10, 64bit)

 - Desktop 32bit (x86) version (For Windows 7/8.1/10, 32bit)

 - UWP version (See below for details).

 UWP version is for the Windows 10 Anniversary Update (Version 1607) and later only.
-UWP version of the TuneBrowser is provided in the Windows Store.
-Please click the badge above to access the Windows Store.
+UWP version of the TuneBrowser is provided in the Microsoft Store.
+Please click the badge above to access the Microsoft Store.

 UWP version makes safe downloading, easy updating, and complete uninstalling (^^).